salujajaskeerat/ELP305-TribeD-documentation/index.md

 Many inverters are available in the market, depending on the output frequency requirement (50Hz for us) and input voltage requirement:

-1. 12 V DC - for smaller consumer and commercial inverters typically run from a rechargeable 12 V lead-acid battery or automotive electrical outlet.
+1. 12 V DC - for smaller consumer and commercial inverters typically run from a rechargeable 12 V lead-acid battery or automotive electrical outlet

-2. 24, 36 and 48 V DC - common standards for home energy systems.
+2. 24, 36 and 48 V DC - common standards for home energy systems

-3. 200 to 400 V DC - when power is from photovoltaic solar panels.
+3. 200 to 400 V DC - when power is from photovoltaic solar panels

-4. 300 to 450 V DC - when power is from electric vehicle battery packs in vehicle-to-grid systems.
+4. 300 to 450 V DC - when power is from electric vehicle battery packs in vehicle-to-grid systems

-5. 1000 V - when the inverter is part of a high voltage direct current power transmission system.
+5. 1000 V - when the inverter is part of a high voltage direct current power transmission system

 <https://en.m.wikipedia.org/wiki/High-voltage_direct_current>